gvegayon/appliedsnar/docs/06-network-simulation-and-viz.md

 Notice that we have not talked about layout algorithms.
 The R packages to build graphs usually have internal rules to decide what algorithm to use.
 We will discuss that later on.
 Let's start by size.

+### Vertex size

 Finding the right scale can be somewhat difficult.
 We will draw the graph four times to see what size would be the best: